 - nuts, including pine nuts, walnuts, almonds, and pistachios

 - spices, such as turmeric and cinnamon

-- Excess red meat, such as steaks, hamburgers, and pork.
+- a high intake of red meat, such as steaks, hamburgers, and pork

-Lifestyle changes can also help people with PCOS manage the condition.
-Research has shown that combining a PCOS diet with physical activity can lead to the following benefits:
+Lifestyle measures can also help people with PCOS manage the condition.
+Research suggests that combining dietary measures with physical activity may have the following benefits:

 - weight loss